A Review of Safe Reinforcement Learning: Methods, Theory and Applications: Background

 \subsection{A Survey of Safe Reinforcement Learning related surveys}

-A number of surveys have already investigated safe RL problems and methods, e.g.,~\citep{brunke2021safe,garcia2015comprehensive,kim2020safe,liu2021policy}.
-However, the surveys do not provide the comprehensively theoretical analysis for safe RL, such as sample complexity, nor do they focus on the key problems of safe RL that we point out, \textbf{``2H3W"} problems.
-For example, \citep{brunke2021safe} investigating safe RL from the perspective of control theory and robotics, and the survey defines the soft constraints, probabilistic constraints and hard constraints.
-They reviewed large number of papers that are related to control theory, and analyse how to use control theory to guarantee RL safety and stability, such as using model predictive control~\citep{aswani2013provably,kamthe2018data,koller2018learning, mayne2005robust, ostafew2016robust,rosolia2017learning, soloperto2018learning}, adaptive control~\citep{gahlawat2020l1,hovakimyan2011l1, nguyen2011model, sastry1990adaptive}, robust control~\citep{berkenkamp2015safe, doyle1996robust, holicki2020controller, von2021probabilistic}, lyapunov function~\citep{chow2018lyapunov, chow2019lyapunov} for RL stability and safety.
+Several surveys have already investigated safe RL problems and methods, e.g.,~\citep{brunke2021safe,garcia2015comprehensive,kim2020safe,liu2021policy}.
+However, the surveys do not provide comprehensive theoretical analysis for safe RL, such as sample complexity, nor do they focus on the critical problems of safe RL that we point out, \textbf{``2H3W"} problems.
+For example, \citep{brunke2021safe} investigates safe RL from the perspective of control theory and robotics; the soft constraints, probabilistic constraints, and hard constraints are defined in the the survey.
+Furthermore, they reviewed a large number of papers that are related to control theory and analyzed how to use control theory to guarantee RL safety and stability, such as using model predictive control~\citep{aswani2013provably,kamthe2018data,koller2018learning, mayne2005robust, ostafew2016robust,rosolia2017learning, soloperto2018learning}, adaptive control~\citep{gahlawat2020l1,hovakimyan2011l1, nguyen2011model, sastry1990adaptive}, robust control~\citep{berkenkamp2015safe, doyle1996robust, holicki2020controller, von2021probabilistic}, Lyapunov functions~\citep{chow2018lyapunov, chow2019lyapunov} for RL stability and safety.
 In the survey~\citep{garcia2015comprehensive}, they focus more on reviewing safe RL methods up to 2015.
-They categorise safe RL methods as two types: one is based on the safety of optimisation criterion, where the worst case, risk-sensitive criterion, constrained criterion, etc. are taken into account to ensure safety.
-Another one is based on the external knowledge or risk metric, in general the external knowledge or risk metric are leveraged to guide optimisation of RL safety.
-In contrast to the survey~\citep{garcia2015comprehensive}, the survey~{\citep{kim2020safe}} focuses more on the techniques of safe learning, including MDP and non-MDP methods, such as RL, active learning, evolutionary learning, et al. The survey~\citep{liu2021policy} summarises safe model-free RL methods based on two kinds of constraints, namely cumulative constraints and instantaneous constraints.
+They categorize safe RL methods into two types: one is based on the safety of optimization criterion, where the worst case, risk-sensitive criterion, constrained criterion, etc., are taken into account to ensure safety.
+Another one is based on external knowledge or risk metric.
+In general, the external knowledge or risk metric is leveraged to guide the optimisation of RL safety.
+In contrast to the survey~\citep{garcia2015comprehensive}, the survey~{\citep{kim2020safe}} focuses more on the techniques of safe learning, including MDP and non-MDP methods, such as RL, active learning, evolutionary learning.
+The survey~\citep{liu2021policy} summarises safe model-free RL methods based on two kinds of constraints, namely cumulative constraints and instantaneous constraints.

 As for safe RL methods of cumulative constraints, three types of cumulative constraints are introduced:\\ a discounted cumulative constraint:

 a mean valued constraint:

 a probabilistic constraint: